Rats Castle from Stony Plain – 23rd April 2022

-Your leader is gradually rehabilitating after ankle surgery.
-He can walk quite fast, but is avoiding extended steep descents, so this walk, which still manages to get close to 1400 m altitude (about 225 m lower than Mt.
+Last year, we made a winter attempt at this more unusual route to Rats Castle, but the shortness of the day, misty conditions and an unhelpful route choice meant we didn’t quite get there.
+Returning by a much drier route showed us what we should do this time, and the somewhat longer days will hopefully give us plenty of time, and hopefully nicer weather.
+This walk, which still manages to get close to 1400 m altitude (about 225 m lower than Mt.
 Ossa) takes the much more gentle route from Stony Plain on the Lake Augusta Rd, already 1150 m altitude.
-Being winter, whether we actually get there will depend on a good weather forecast for the day, accessible roads, and the durability of the leader, but if other experienced walkers/navigators attend, it’s possible they will reach the summit without the leader!
 This is an off-track walk, and may involve sections of boulder field and some bands of scrub, although the area was largely burnt out in early 2019.
 Due to the exposed alpine conditions, walkers need to be well-equipped and willing to turn back if conditions deteriorate.
 Resilient children with some experience of poor conditions could manage this walk, which is rated medium.

 The walk begins at a point on the Lake Augusta Rd about 8.6 km from the Liawenee turnoff.
 Heading in a northeasterly direction, Stony Plain is crossed for about 3 km including an unnamed creek crossing, before gradually rising over the next 1.5 km, then more steeply over the final km to reach the summit, which should provide extensive views (weather permitting) of the Great Lake area, south even as far as Wyld’s Craig and Mt.
 Field, and southwest to the Walls of Jerusalem and the Geryons.